Menna167200/Airbnb_dbt_snowflake/README.md

 The pipeline follows a layered architecture:

-AWS S3 → Snowflake → RAW → STAGING → MART
+AWS S3 → Snowflake → RAW → STAGING → MART → Orchestrated by Airflow

 The project includes:
 - Cloud data ingestion using AWS S3